-Get involved in the local community enhancement project – with many local groups involved ou r aim is to make small improvements over a long period to enhance our areas through fun and creative local imaginings.
+Get involved in the local community enhancement project – with many local groups and individuals.
+Our aim is to make small improvements over a long period to enhance our areas through fun and creative local imaginings and sustainable activities.

 Gurranbraher ladies walking

-Gurranbraher ladies walking –activities include chair yoga, days out with community Garda and monthly meet and mingle —
+Gurranabraher ladies walking – activities include chair yoga, days out with community Garda and monthly Meet and Mingle — tea and chats